panama69/RandomQuotes-K8s/Readme.md

     - Add a DEPLOY RAW KUBERNETES YAML
         - Name: Create Random Quotes Secret
         - Worker Pool: Use the Local K8s Worker Pool
+        - **If you are running the tentacle in a container**
-        - Use the execution container: `octopuslabs/k8s-workertools:1.29.0`
+            - Update the health check to use an execution container.
+For the image use `octopuslabs/k8s-workertools:1.29.0`
         - Role: Use the role from your k8s cluster
         - YAML Source: Git Repository
         - Git Credentials: Use the git credentials from the library